Tutorial¶

 models.

 InferenceSessions serve two purposes.
-First, platform users can use them to perform inference interactively via the REST API.
-This is useful for prototyping evaluations.
+First, platform users can use them to perform inference interactively via the Dyff API.
+This is useful for experimentation and prototyping.
 Second, InferenceSessions are used by Evaluations; the evaluation machinery is implemented as a “client” of the session that feeds in input data taken from a Dataset.

 Dataset¶